 Quick facts about Chiang Mai Train Station

-Located on the East side of the river about 2km from the old town
+- Located on the East side of the river about 3.3 km from Chiang Mai’s old town.

 Buying Tickets at the Station